 In this article, we demonstrate several ways to Excel transpose multiple columns to rows using Excel Features, Function, Power Query, and VBA Macro.

-6 Easy Ways to Transpose Multiple Columns to Rows in Excel
+How to Transpose Multiple Columns to Rows in Excel: 6 Easy Ways

 Method 1: Transpose Multiple Columns to Rows Using Paste Option